teknepal/agr-firebase-remote-config/README.md

 ## Capacitor Compatibility

+Version 1.x.x is compatible with Capacitor 5
-Version 0.6.0+ is compatible with Capacitor 4
+Version 0.6.0 is compatible with Capacitor 4
 Please use 0.5.2 for Capacitor 3

 ## Installation